The village of Burcot has a population of less than 200, yet boasts its place in history with a listing in the Domesday Book in 1086.

 The village is within a few of miles of both the M42 (Jct 1) and M5 (Jct 4).
 It is located on the Alcester Road (B4096) and surrounded by beautiful countryside with the Lickey Hills less than three miles away.

-There is a family-owned garden centre, a wholesale nursery and a small Guild of Craftsmen at The Forge which includes a stonemason and a photographic studio.
+There is a wholesale nursery and a small Guild of Craftsmen at The Forge which includes a stonemason and a photographic studio.